zenomt/webid-auth-nginx/README.md

 	# ACL for a container of chat messages, allowing
 	# read for all authenticated users who are using
-	# an app with a tag pattern that matches "Chat.Read".
+	# an app with a tag pattern that matches "Chat.Public".
 	[]
 	    a acl:Authorization;
 	    acl:mode acl:Read;
 	    acl:agentClass acl:AuthenticatedAgent;
 	    acl:accessToClass acl:Resource; # NB this is the default

-	    # apps the user has tagged "Chat.Read" or "Chat.*" or "*.Read" or
+	    # apps the user has tagged "Chat.Public" or "Chat.*" or "*.Public" or
-	    # "*" will be allowed.
+	    # "*" for acl:Read will be allowed.
-	    acl:tag "Chat.Read";
+	    acl:tag "Chat.Public";

 	    acl:default true .